 The information is available in a Microsoft Word version so firms can tailor the wording to suit their needs and insert their own branding.
 Firms are also welcome to use the sample brochure if they so wish.

-The two-page brochure can be included in introductory information sent to the client, given to them in the initial contact, loaded on to the firm’s website and available in reception.
+The brochures can be included in introductory information sent to the client, given to them in the initial contact, loaded on to the firm’s website and available in reception.

 LPLC encourages firms to invest time into thinking creatively about ways to better communicate with their clients with a view to better managing the relationship and retainer with their clients.